 What is the most used book-reading app?

 Amazon's Kindle app has the largest user base worldwide and the biggest selection of books.
 You can sync your library across all your devices with a single account.
-For borrowing library books digitally, Libby is the go-to app.
+For borrowing library books digitally, Libby is the standard choice.
 And for free self-published stories, Wattpad dominates.

 Do apps like Blinkist offer good value?